alexfernandez/alexfernandez.github.io/2016/start-me-up.md

 Do not throw CVs around like it's Christmas;
 instead, focus on places where you _really_ want to work.
-Prepare for them, check what they like, what they looking for, the kind of interviews that they do.
+Research them, check what they like, what they looking for, prepare for the kind of interviews that they do.
 Keep in mind that it is better to apply to 5 places thoughtfully than to 100 random companies.

-But first you have to decide if you prefer to work at a startup or at an established company.
+The first decision is if you prefer to work at a startup or at an established company.
-Keep in mind that startups will probably offer more responsibility and will have you do many different tasks, while large companies tend to have established roles and it can be difficult to change projects.
+Take into account that startups will probably offer more responsibility and will have you do many different tasks, while large companies tend to have established roles and it can be difficult to change projects.